 Help paying for childcare while you study

 If you're at school, college or university and you have a baby, you could get financial help to cover some or all of your childcare costs.
-Read more information...
+Find out more about help with childcare costs...

 The Hounslow Local Offer provides lots of further education options which can develop the skills of young people with special educational needs and disabilities including